THE NECESSARY ORIENTATION

 Perhaps a hint of the Kingdom, of what we are going to inherit, is found in the following verse.

 He who overcomes will inherit all this, and I will be his God and he will be my son.
-(Revelation 21:7—NIV)
+(Revelation 21:7)

 Now why will we lose all this if we choose to live in the flesh?

 It is because all of this inheritance would be totally ruined if one member of the sons of God, of the governing priesthood, were to be worldly, or lustful, or self-willed.
-One sinner found among the elect, as in the case of Achan, would introduce chaos into Paradise.
+One sinner found among the elect, as in the case of Achan (Joshua

 No, the believers who inherit the Kingdom will be those, and only those, who have overcome the old fleshly nature and have chosen to build their life in Heaven in Jesus Christ.
 Only these can be trusted to maintain Paradise once it has been regained.